code42/developer.code42.com/source/sandbox/track-hre-file-activity/index.html.md

 Before attempting to write scripts using the Code42 API examples in this article, gather the following inputs:

-* **Authentication token** <br>
+* **Authentication token**

 [Authentication tokens](/sandbox/intro-to-developer-portal/#authentication) are required to run the APIs.
 The tokens must be generated by a Code42 administrator with the proper [role assignments to add users to the High Risk Employees list](https://support.code42.com/Administrator/Cloud/Monitoring_and_managing/Role_assignment_use_cases#Use_case_1:_Add_users_to_detection_lists).

-* **Tenant ID** <br>
+* **Tenant ID**

 Your company's entity in the Code42 cloud is known as a "tenant".
 To obtain your [tenant ID](/sandbox/intro-to-developer-portal/#get-a-tenant-id), use your Code42 administrator credentials to submit a request to the [customer API](/sandbox/api/#tag/Customer).

-* **Code42 usernames for the people you want to add to the High Risk Employees list** <br>
+* **Code42 usernames for the people you want to add to the High Risk Employees list**

 The names of employees you want to add to the High Risk Employees list may come from a number of sources, such as an HR system or a directory service.
 While you can integrate with such systems using the Code42 API, remember that you need the Code42 username of these employees to be able to add them to the High Risk Employees list.
 The Code42 username is assigned when the [user is added to Code42](https://support.code42.com/Administrator/Cloud/Configuring/Add_users_from_the_Code42_console#Add_users_manually).
 You can obtain usernames via [CSV export](https://support.code42.com/Administrator/Cloud/Code42_console_reference/Users_reference#CSV_export) or the [user API](/sandbox/api/#operation/UserControllerV2_GetByUsername).

 ## Steps